 The Acquired Brain Injury Branch operates two 1915(c) HCBS Medicaid waivers.
 These waivers provide assistance to adults with an acquired brain injury who want to live in the community as independently as possible.

 Acquired Brain Injury (ABI) waiver: The ABI waiver is for adults with an acquired brain injury who can benefit from intensive rehabilitation services.
-The services are designed to assist participants in re-entering the community and functioning independently.
+The services are designed to help participant re-enter the community and functioning independently.

 Acquired Brain Injury Long Term Care (ABI LTC) waiver: The ABI LTC waiver is for adults with an acquired brain injury who have reached a plateau in their rehabilitation level.
 They require maintenance services to live safely in the community.